Transmission of Shares for Unclaimed Shares

 • CML (Client Master List) of demat account

-In conclusion, under the Companies Act, 2013, the transmission of shares involves the transfer of ownership to legal heirs or beneficiaries upon the death or insolvency of a shareholder, process is governed by Section 56 and other relevant provisions, ensuring that companies register the transfer upon receipt of necessary documents and intimation.
+Under the Companies Act, 2013, the transmission of shares involves the transfer of ownership to legal heirs or beneficiaries upon the death or insolvency of a shareholder, process is governed by Section 56 and other relevant provisions, ensuring that companies register the transfer upon receipt of necessary documents and intimation.
 Whether due to death or loss or other cases, the process requires meticulous documentation, including death certificates, legal heir certificates, or court orders where applicable.
-In this article, Compliance Calendar LLP will delve into the intricacies of the transmission process and the necessary document requirements with unclaimed shares.
+In this article, Compliance Calendar LLP has tried to cover the intricacies of the transmission process and the necessary document requirements with unclaimed shares.
 Companies may streamline procedures through their Articles of Association, such as provisions akin to Regulation of Table A of Schedule I, facilitating efficient transmission of shares under varying circumstances.

 You may also like